MScholtes/VirtualDesktop/ReadMe.txt

 /Help /h /?      this help screen.
 /Verbose /Quiet  enable verbose (default) or quiet mode (short: /v and /q).
 /Break /Continue break (default) or continue on error (short: /b and /co).
+/Animation:<s>   Enable switch animations (default) with 'On' or '1' and disable switch animations with 'Off' or '0' (short: /anim)(only VirtualDesktop11.exe).
 /List            list all virtual desktops (short: /li).
 /Count           get count of virtual desktops to pipeline (short: /c).
 /GetDesktop:<n|s> get number of virtual desktop <n> or desktop with text <s> in name to pipeline (short: /gd).